-My ears detect the cell phone text notification going off.
+I’m working in my office, and my ears detect the incoming text notification chime from my cellphone.
 I grab my phone, and it reads, “How much do you charge?”
-Great, I have to play the 20-question text game to figure out what I should quote, or do I?
+Great, I have to play the twenty-question text game to figure out what they want, or do I?

 Here’s how I eliminate playing the twenty-question game.

 I reply with; It’s nine million dollars until I know what you’re buying.
 Can we spend a few minutes narrowing that down to help you lower the price?